ghex-org/GHEX/doc_src/scope/scope.rst

-The objective of |GHEX| is to enable halo-updates operations
+The objective of |GHEX| is to enable halo-update operations

     - For traditional domain decomposed distributed memory applications (i.e., one domain per node) either on CPUs or GPUs